Skip to content

 Therapies:

 • Compression Garments: Prevent blood clots by improving circulation.
-Use should be guided by a healthcare professional.
+Use should always be guided by a healthcare professional.

-• Exercise Therapy: Encourages movement to prevent clot formation.
+• Exercise Therapy: Encourages movement to prevent clot formation and improve blood flow.

 8. Varicose Veins